COMPETITIVE LANDSCAPE

 KEY DATA FINDINGS

-Gardenia continues to lead in the bread subcategory
+Gardenia Foods continues to lead through its strength in leavened bread

 Staple Foods in Singapore - Industry Overview